 Top 10 Unesco world heritage sites.

-When I had just been bitten by the travelling bug, all I wanted to see was big cities, beautiful beaches and islands, I just wasn’t so much into history.
+When I had just been bitten by the traveling bug, most of my travel bucket list destinations were big cities, beautiful beaches, and islands, I just wasn’t so much into history.
 But when I visited the Giza pyramids and the Egyptian museum, a whole new world about the history and historical sites was opened to me.
 I’ve come to love history more and more and my curiosity of learning about the best historical places in the world has not stopped.

 And since I have not been to all the Unesco world heritage sites, I’ve teamed up with a group of amazing bloggers to share the top 10 Unesco world heritage sites.